HaoqinHong/Physics-for-Graphics-Self-Studying-Notebook/README.md

 ##### This repository contains my notes and code for studying physics-inspired computer graphics.
 Please respect the original author's work and do not use it for commercial purposes.
 If you are interested in discussing numerical simulation or computer graphics with me, feel free to contact me via the email address on my homepage.

-Make Computer Graphics Great Again!
+##### Let's Make Computer Graphics Great Again!

 #### Thank to the Open-Source Courses: